digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/topic-1-4-assignment.rst

 |CodingEx| **Coding Exercise:**

-   Run the ``AgeReader`` program to read in an integer from the input stream.
+   Run the ``E10AgeReader`` program to read in an integer from the input stream.
    You can type a different integer value in the input window shown below the code.